 As with any major medical advancement, this one was preceded by years of steady progress in developing the surgical techniques, tools and medications that paved the way for the first procedure’s success.

 One heart patient who’s grateful for a new lease on life due to continuing medical advancements in heart care is James Smith, 58, of Burlington.
-He arrived at Aurora Memorial Hospital of Burlington in 2014 after suffering a severe heart attack caused by a blockage of blood flow to his heart.
+He arrived at Aurora Medical Center in Burlington in 2014 after suffering a severe heart attack caused by a blockage of blood flow to his heart.

 His type of heart attack is called a STEMI (ST-elevation myocardial infarction).
 STEMI heart attacks often leave a patient disabled or claim the patient’s life.
 A STEMI is typically caused by long-term high blood pressure and high cholesterol, which help create the heart blockages.
 Lifestyle choices such as poor diet and exercise habits also contribute to the creation of heart blockages.